xmonader/letsbuildacompiler-pretty/src/tutor14_types.md

 ```

 On  the  68000,  at least, it happens that many instructions turn
-out to be MOVE's.
+out to be `MOVE`'s.
 It turns out to be useful to create a separate
 code generator just for these instructions, and then  call  it as
 needed: